 - What is the individual’s parent’s names?

 Please include the full name of both parents.
 This is where you do want to include the maiden name of the mother.
 Usually, I will write the mother’s name first as a maiden name, and then the father’s name to not worry about determining what the real last name is.
-Hence, something like, “Richard was the son of Jane Ethel Jones and Harvey John Smith.”
-If one of the parents are dead, put ‘late’ in front of the parents name.
-If the young deceased was adopted, please state this in the obituary.
+Hence, something like, “Richard was the second son born to the marriage of Jane Ethel Jones and Harvey John Smith.”
+Mention the marriage if it exists.
+If one of the parents are dead, put ‘late’ in front of the parents name (if both are dead, you will mention that farther down and can drop the late).
+If the deceased was adopted, please state this in the obituary.
 You do not have to give the biological parents, if you know them, but just show, “Jane Ethel Jones and Harvey John Smith adopted Richard when he was 17 months old.”

 - What is the individual’s birth date?